-Install the bearing housing O-ring (56) and lubricate it with light grease.
+Install the bearing housing and seal plate O-rings (43 and 50) and lubricate them with light grease.
 Ease the rotating assembly into the pump casing using the installation tool.
-Be careful not to damage the O-ring.
+Be careful not to damage the O-rings.
+Install the pump adapter ring (59) and secure it to the rotating assembly with the inner hardware (64 and 65).